brooklynrail/brooklynrail-platform/content/events/2022/11/wednesday-poetry-reading-112-curated-by-jordan-davis.md

 ---
-title: "Wednesday Poetry Reading #112 Curated by Jordan Davis "
+title: "It must be a different life— five new books: A Rail Reading Curated by Jordan Davis "
 deck: featuring Davis, David Blair, Sommer Browning, Nada Gordon, and Maureen Owen
 summary: Jordan Davis curates our 112th Poetry Reading with David Blair, Sommer Browning, Nada Gordon, and Maureen Owen